only1hamza/InstaAutoBot/README.md

 # InstaAutoBot
 AutoBot For Instagram Automations v1.3 beta
-Free open source script, only for education and research purpse Use this script as your resposability
+Free open source script, only for education and research purposes Use this script as your responsibility

 Before open Run.py, Install necessary packages by using pip
 - selenuim